-    - Open events will take place on Wednesday 12 September at 2.00 pm, Saturday 29 September from 9.30 am until midday and Wednesday 7 November at 2.00pm.
+- Our next open event will take place on Wednesday 7 November at 2.00 pm.
 All are welcome and no booking is required.

 - Our Music Department Open Day for potential 11+ and 13+ Music Scholars will take place on Wednesday 17 October.
-Reservations are essential for this event.
-Please reserve your place here.
-We will contact parents in October to confirm arrangements.
+This event is now full to capacity and registration is closed.

 Step 2: Application: Once you have decided that Alleyn's is the right school for your son or daughter, the next step is to apply for a place before the registration deadline.
 Upon registration we will seek a confidential reference from your child’s current school.